Serolsar 12

 Serolsar (13)

-However after a while I am going tired denser jungles and could no longer locate the trail.
+However, after a while, I entered denser jungles and could no longer locate the trail.
 I could have at sounds from the main trail through the jungle but there are as visible route.
 I did not want to go back to the lake so I started descending sideways in an effort to reach the main trail.
-After a while it was no longer possible to just walk and I had to use my hands too.
-Without getting into the embarrassing details, I can say that it took around d half an hour to cover that 100 meter descent and reach the main trail again.
+After a while, it was no longer possible to just walk and I had to use my hands too.
+Without getting into the embarrassing details, I can say that it took around d half an hour to cover that 100-meter descent and reach the main trail again.

 Also Read: Complete Guide to Jalori Pass